martishin/movies-db/README.md

 * UI will be available at https://localhost:5173/

 ## ⚙️ Features
-* JWT authentication with periodic token refresh
 * User registration
+* JWT authentication with a periodic token refresh
 * Browsing a list of movies
 * Viewing the information for the individual movie
 * Search movies by genre